Dexilant, 30 mg 28 pcs.

 Contraindications

-– Co-use with HIV protease inhibitors whose absorption depends on the pH of the stomach (such as atazanavir, nelfinavir), because of a significant decrease in their bioavailability.
+– combined use with HIV protease inhibitors, the absorption of which depends on the pH of the stomach (such as atazanavir, nelfinavir), due to a significant decrease in their bioavailability.

-The drug contains sucrose, so it is not recommended for patients with hereditary fructose intolerance, glucose-galactose malabsorption or sucrose-isomaltase deficiency.
+The drug contains sucrose, so its use is not recommended for patients with hereditary fructose intolerance, glucose-galactose malabsorption or sucrase-isomaltase deficiency.

 With caution, Dexilant® may be prescribed:

-The most frequent (at least 2%)adverse reactions are diarrhea, flatulence, abdominal pain, nausea, vomiting, and upper respiratory tract infections.
+The most common (at least 2%) adverse reactions are diarrhea, flatulence, abdominal pain, nausea, vomiting, and upper respiratory tract infections.

 Rarely